Are Fuel Cells Galvanic Cells

 The Analogy of a Battery vs. a Power Plant

 A helpful analogy is to compare a galvanic cell to a battery and a fuel cell to a power plant.
-So a battery stores a finite amount of chemical energy, which is released when it is used.
-Once this energy is depleted, the battery must be replaced or recharged.
-Also, a fuel cell, like a power plant, is constantly supplied with fuel and oxidant.
+A battery stores a finite amount of chemical energy, which is released when it is used.
+Even so, once this energy is depleted, the battery must be replaced or recharged.
+Even so, a fuel cell, like a power plant, is constantly supplied with fuel and oxidant.
 This continuous supply allows the fuel cell to generate electricity for an extended period.
 While both batteries and power plants provide electrical energy, their operational mechanisms differ significantly.

 Applications and Future Potential